 Thursday, February 26, 2026

 State wrestling is underway!
-(Updates)
+(UPDATES, VIDEO*)

 Noah Jensen outside the competition floor at Grand Casina Arena in St. Paul this morning.